SAJ

 %JOIN

-SAJ has two new directives to help restart failed processes – ";SKIP_SECTION" and ";END_SKIP_SECTION".
-These commands tell SAJ to stop processing commands and when to start processing commands again.
-Assume that a job that has five SPLIT sections and jobs 1, 3 and 5 fail.
-Using a text editor, you could "comment out" the jobs that correctly ran (jobs 2 and 4).
-This would allow you to restart the job safely without re-running the processed jobs.
-A before and after example follows.
+SAJ has two directives for restarting failed processes — ;SKIP_SECTION and ;END_SKIP_SECTION.
+These commands tell SAJ to stop processing commands and when to resume.
+Assume a job has five SPLIT sections and jobs 1, 3, and 5 fail.
+Using a text editor, you can comment out the jobs that ran correctly (jobs 2 and 4) to allow a restart without re-running completed jobs.

 %JOBFILE job1